EmployeeIssues.comU.S. Employee Rights in Plain English

 Employment Credit Check

-Credit checks related to employment matters are generally referred to as employment credit checks.
+Credit checks related to hiring and other employment matters are generally referred to as employee credit checks or employment credit checks.

 Can an employer conduct an employment credit check on me?

-Generally, a potential employer is permitted to conduct an employment credit check to make a hiring decision about you.
-Subsequently, a potential employer might check your credit report as part of your employment background check.
+Unless your work state is among the few that now have so-called "credit check laws" that restrict or prohibit it, then a potential employer generally has the right to conduct an employment credit check to make a hiring decision about you.* A potential employer might check your credit report as part of your employment background check.

-After hiring you, your employer is generally permitted to conduct an employment credit check to make other decisions about you too, such as those regarding promotion, reassignment and retention.
+After hiring you, your employer generally has the right to conduct an employment credit check to make other decisions about you too, such as those regarding promotion, reassignment and retention.

-An employer is generally permitted to do so, primarily because there is no Federal discrimination law that specifically prohibits employment discrimination on the basis of a bad credit report.
+In the absence of a state law that restricts or prohibits it, an employer generally has the right to make such decisions about you primarily because there is no Federal law that specifically prohibits employment discrimination on the basis of a bad credit report.

-Employers obtain your credit report through consumer-reporting, credit-reporting or employment background-check agencies.
-A credit report typically includes some to all of the following information.
+Employers obtain job-applicant and employee credit reports through consumer-reporting, credit-reporting or employment background-check agencies.
+Generally, a credit report includes some to all of the following information; however, employment credit checks typically focus on debt and don't investigate credit scores.

 • Year of birth